 - risky behavior

-In rare cases, very high concentrations of alcohol in the blood can cause breathing problems, coma, or death.
+Very high concentrations of alcohol in the blood can cause breathing problems, coma, or death.

-Symptoms of alcohol abuse or alcoholism include:
+The symptoms of alcoholism include:

-- a strong desire to drink (cravings)
+- a strong desire or craving to drink

 - an inability to control cravings